akissinger/chyp/README.md

       = id * f ; f ; g ; g * id by assoc
       = g * f ; id * id * g ; id * sw * id ; f * f ; g * id by bialg

 Now, when we place the cursor over any step of this rule, it is highlighted in green, and it shows where that rule is applied.
 The green highlighting is indicating that Chyp has successfully checked this step.
 Namely, it has matched the LHS of the given rule on the previous term, rewritten the LHS to the RHS, and checked the result is the same as the term given.
+If we make a mistake in the example above (e.g. try to replace `assoc` with `bialg` or `sw` with `id * id`), that line will turn red.
+This means Chyp was _not_ able to find a matching for the rule given which implies the given equality.

+By default, Chyp tries to apply rules from left to right.
+We can apply a rule in the other direction by prefixing the rule name with `-`.
+For example, the proof above can be done backwards as follows:

+    rewrite ba1_backwards :
+      f * id ; f ; g ; g * id
+      = id * f ; f ; g ; g * id by assoc
+      = g * f ; id * id * g ; id * sw * id ; f * f ; g * id by bialg

 The golden rule of Chyp is that _only connectivity matters_.
 So, if two terms give the same diagram, like `a * b ; c * d` and `(a ; c) * (b ; d)`, Chyp treats them as identical.
 Since under the hood, Chyp does everything with graph rewriting and not term rewriting, the prover handles all of this extra book-keeping for you.

-Note that, if we make a mistake in the example above (e.g. try to replace `assoc` with `bialg` or `sw` with `id * id`), that line will turn red.
-This means Chyp was _not_ able to find a matching for the rule given which implies the given equality.
+Sometimes it can be helpful for readability to do a trivial proof step that does nothing but write the same string diagram differently.
+There is a special rule called `refl` (for reflexivity) for this.
+For example:

+    rewrite foo :
+      a * b ; c * d
+      = (a ; c) * (b ; d) by refl

+In fact, we can omit the `by refl`.
+The following is equivalent:

+    rewrite foo :
+      a * b ; c * d
+      = (a ; c) * (b ; d)

+The `def` statement introduced in the previous section is just syntactic sugar for a `gen` followed by a rule.
+That is:

+    def a = g * h ; h * f

+is equivalent to:

+    gen a : 2 -> 2
+    rule a_def : a = g * h ; h * f

+Note that Chyp automatically figures out the arity and coarity for the new generator, since it has to match that of the given RHS.

 ## Automatically rewriting terms

-Finally, note that it is not so convenient to manually type in the results of rewriting a term.
+Usually it is not very convenient to manually type in the results of rewriting a term.
 Chyp's solution for this is to introduce "holes", which you can then ask the rewriter to fill.
 For example, try typing this:

     rewrite ba1 :
       f * id ; f ; g ; g * id